Spain Portugal Trip: 12 Days

 Booze Cruise Along the Portuguese Coast

-While Lagos might be the perfect place to lie on the beach all day, Free & Easy is adding a little excitement to your trip with Southern Portugal.
+While Lagos might be the perfect place to lie on the beach all day, Free & Easy is adding a little excitement to your trip to the Algarve.
 How about the best booze cruise in the country?!
 Spend an afternoon gliding along the Portuguese coastline with your brand new crew!

 Lagos is famed for its Ponta de Piedade shoreline, with its weathered sandstone cliffs carved by nature into pillars, tunnels and hidden grottos, kissing crystal clear green and turquoise waters and an ultra blue sky.
 Top it all off with all-you-can-drink beer and sangria, drinking games, funnels, music, dancing and a whole lot of FnEZ shenanigans, and this will most definitely be a cruise to remember.